A review of troubled cell indicators for discontinuous Galerkin method: Results

 where $Q = (\rho, \rho u, E)^{T}$, $F(Q) = uQ + (0, p, pu)^{T}$, $p = (\gamma -1)(E-\frac{1}{2}\rho u^{2})$ and $\gamma = 1.4$ with the initial condition

 in the domain $[-5,5]$.
 Here, $\rho$ is the density, $u$ is the velocity, $E$ is the total energy and $p$ is the pressure.
 We choose $\eta_{p}=10^{n}$ where $n=1,\ldots,6$.
 We only show the results for $\eta_{p}=10^{6}$ as the results for other cases are quite similar.
 For all the troubled cell indicators, we use the density as the detection variable.
 Average (over all time steps) and maximum percentages of cells being flagged as troubled cells, for the different troubled-cell indicators, are summarized in Table \ref{table:1} for two different grid sizes and various orders.
-We run the solver till $t=3.0$ and show the time history of the flagged troubled cells using the eight different indicators in Figure \ref{fig:SCD} using $P^{1}$ based DGM for 200 elements.
+The computed solution for density obtained at $t=3.0$ using 200 elements while using the SJ indicator and CSWENO limiter for $P^{1}$, $P^{2}$ and $P^{3}$ based DGM is compared and plotted against the exact solution in Figure \ref{fig:CDSolution} on [2.5,3.5].
+The error ($|\rho-\rho_{exact}|$) obtained for $P^{1}$, $P^{2}$ and $P^{3}$ based DGM is also plotted in Figure \ref{fig:CDError}.
+We are not showing the solutions obtained using other indicators as they are quite similar to the solution obtained with the SJ indicator and stay within an $L^{2}$ norm of $\sim 10^{-14}$.
+We show the $L^{2}$ difference in density between those solutions in table \ref{table:1New}.
+This clearly shows that as long as we use an indicator which identifies all the troubled cells, if we use a good limiter, the accuracy of the solution remains the same.
+But the additional troubled cells add to the computational time and reduce the efficiency of the scheme. \\ We also show the time history of the flagged troubled cells using the eight different indicators in Figure \ref{fig:SCD} using $P^{1}$ based DGM for 200 elements.
 In general, for all the indicators, the number of flagged troubled cells slightly increase when the order increases.
 From the tabulated results and the figure, we can say that, in this case the troubled cell indicators FS1, FS2 and LPR out perform the other indicators. \\ \\

 \textbf{Test Problem 2 (Sod Problem)\cite{sod}:} We solve the one-dimensional Euler equations as given by \eqref{1dEulerEquations} with the initial condition